treelunar/2023_Airline_Reviews_Analysis/README.md

 **2. Initial Sentiment Analysis Using VADER**<br>
 The first approach to sentiment analysis in this project uses the VADER sentiment analysis tool, specifically designed for social media and works well with short, informal texts.
 VADER is known for working well for analyzing short texts with subtle emotions.
 Despite its efficiency and easiness to use, VADER is not equipped to capture nuances and contexts.
-Nonetheless, it provides us with a good starting point for understanding the sentiment expressed in our airline reviews.
+Nonetheless, it provides a good starting point for understanding the sentiment expressed in our airline reviews.

 **3. Advanced Sentiment Analysis Using RoBERTa**<br>
 After the initial analysis with VADER, a more advanced sentiment analysis is performed using the RoBERTa model, a variant of the BERT model optimized for more robust performance.
 The RoBERTa model provides a deep learning approach to sentiment analysis, and it can understand complex, subtle sentiment and context better than VADER.